MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-binding/index.md

 # Data binding in Windows apps

 Data binding is a way for your app's UI to display data, and optionally to stay in sync with that data.
-Data binding allows you to separation of concerns between your data and UI, and that results in a simpler conceptual model as well as better readability, testability, and maintainability of your app.
+Data binding allows you to create a separation of concerns between your data and UI, and that results in a simpler conceptual model as well as better readability, testability, and maintainability of your app.
 In XAML markup, you can choose to use either the [{x:Bind} markup extension](/windows/uwp/xaml-platform/x-bind-markup-extension) or the [{Binding} markup extension](/windows/uwp/xaml-platform/binding-markup-extension).
 And you can even use a mixture of the two in the same app—even on the same UI element. `{x:Bind}` was new for UWP in Windows 10, is also available in Windows App SDK, and it has better performance.

 | Topic | Description |
 |-------|-------------|